hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

-The Matroska Chapters system can consist of`Simple Chapters` where a chapter start time is used as marker in the timeline.
-The system can be more complex with `Ordered Chapters`
+The Matroska Chapters system can consist of`Simple Chapters` where a chapter start time is used as marker in the timeline only.
+The system can be more complex with `Ordered Chapters` or `Nested Chapters`

 ## Edition entry